-Below, we challenge some of the myths surrounding the use of video learning in school.
+Below, we challenge some of the myths surrounding the use of video-assisted learning in school.
 Hopefully, we can inspire you and your students to have a go at using video in class yourselves.

 If we are talking about those end-of-term, “let’s just play a movie” type video-based classes, then maybe passive learning is the best to hope.
 However, that is not what the current EdTech video learning trend is about.
 Instead, educational video content provides just one aspect of class activity, supporting the overall learning objectives.

 When covering a complicated topic, teachers can use an educational video to provide an engaging introduction to the key ideas, concepts, or themes.
 This helps to cement the central points in every student’s mind, by appealing to a wide range of learning styles.

 As the media-hosting site, Cincopa mentions on its blog, “The average student attention span is 7-15 minutes depending on their age.”
 The video-assisted learning trend is not about putting on a video for the whole duration of the class.
 It is about leveraging the rich learning potential the medium has to offer, to quickly engage students in potentially tricky topics from the outset.

 To ensure there is active learning taking place, set questions or discussion topics before you press play.
 After the video, or even at moments where you can pause, students can submit their answers based on what they just learned, or discuss their ideas in small groups.

 Check out more about how to use educational videos in your classroom here: Effective Educational Videos in the Classroom

 Myth #2: Using Video in Class is Time-consuming to Prepare